fnproject/fdk-java/examples/README.md

-# fn Example Projects
+# `fn` Java FDK Example Projects

-In this directory you will find 3 example projects demonstrating different features of the fn Java FDK:
+In this directory you will find some example projects demonstrating different features of the `fn` Java FDK:

 * Plain java code support (`string-reverse`)
 * Functional testing of your functions (`regex-query` and `qr-code`)